securaze/shim-review/SECURAZE_SHIM.md

 ###### What organization or people are asking to have this signed:
-SECURAZE AG - based in Switzerland
+SECURAZE GmbH based in Vienna, Austria

 ###### What product or service is this for:
 SECURAZE Work & Command